richarddowner/PandaDoc/README.md

 ﻿# PandaDoc .NET

 PandaDoc is a web and mobile application which helps you to send, sign and track documents online.
-You can learn more about the application at our web site (https://www.pandadoc.com/).
+You can learn more about the application at the web site (https://www.pandadoc.com/).

 With PandaDoc's programmable API you can send a document for signing straight from your backend system, or embed a document in your web site to request a signature from your clients.